-The “introduction” to the new baby should also occur before the baby arrives.
+The ‘introduction’ to the new baby should also occur before the baby arrives.

 First practice “down stay” all around the house and yard, many times a day.
 Have your pup stay in a “down” position for 10 to 15 minutes at a time, praising him/her lavishly.
 Be certain that this is a happy time with your dog.
 Do not correct angrily when your dog breaks the stay.
 Gently “return” him/her to the “stay” position.

 Teach your dog the “careful” command.
 Lie on the floor on a blanket with the ‘baby’, (doll), and allow your pooch to lie quietly on the blanket next to you.
-If s/he paws at or tries to mouth the doll, make the appropriate gentle corrections to teach your dog that the doll is delicate and must be handled gently.
+If she paws at or tries to mouth the doll, make the appropriate gentle corrections to teach your dog that the doll is delicate and must be handled gently.
 Use the same word every time, and say it calmly.
 “Careful”, “gentle”, and “easy” are good words for this exercise.
 Choose one and be consistent with it.

 Next, if this is your first baby, socialize your dog with children and babies as you walk her around the neighborhood.
 Have your friends bring their babies to your home.
-The more your pup sees children and babies, the less curious and the more accepting s/he will be when yours comes home.
+The more your pup sees children and babies, the less curious and the more accepting she will be when yours comes home.

-Finally, it is very important that you do not punish your dog for his/her curiosity about the new pup or baby.
-To do so will cause your dog to associate the newcomer with punishment and so to resent it.
+Punishing your dog for her interest in the baby can cause your dog to associate the newcomer with punishment and so to resent it.
 Good luck, and congratulations!